Mitrajeet-Golsangi/Seal-the-Meal/diet_application/README.md

-# diet_application
+# Seal The Meal

-A new Flutter project.
+A smart diet assistant which analyses your exercise pattern to give you the best possible meals.

 ## Getting Started